What Is Satanism? A Complete Guide to Types, Beliefs & History

 7. Every tenet is a guiding principle designed to inspire nobility in action and thought.
 The spirit of compassion, wisdom, and justice should always prevail over the written or spoken word.

-Common Philosophical Themes
+Common Satanic Philosophy: Shared Themes

 • Anti-dogmatism: Rejection of blind faith and unquestioned obedience.